Options contracts | Types, simple explanations, examples

 Positioning refers to net exposure held by participants, a concentration of similar bets.
 When it gets concentrated, it gets crowded and we’ve heard a great statement by a chief dealer on this who said “moves often happen on position adjustments, not when they were initiated in the first place”.

-Who is forced to trade (and who isn’t)
+Price behaviour: who is forced to trade (and who isn’t)

 As mentioned above, limitations force certain participants to act.
 These limitations depending on the asset class (if asset-specific), can be margin requirements, redemptions, rebalancing schedules, compliance constraints, expiring contracts and so on.